Firemoon777/tgfs/README.md

 - [ ] Setting profile photo with `cp`
 - [ ] Removing attachments with `rm`
 - [ ] FIFO-like files for chatting

+## Known issues

+- No dialog list reloading (if you start a new chat, you should unmount and mount tgfs again)
+- No progress bars (big file will be copied in few seconds, but appears in tg within a minute)
+- No multithreading

 ## Join